ErikMeinders/knxp_boilerplate/README.md

 ## platformio.ini

 Please find all necessary compiler options and supported defines for the boilerplate/library in the \[env\]section.
 It should be pretty self-explanatory.
 Note that envs are provided for ESP8266 as well as for ESP32.
 Also, -dev and -prod environments are provided using different build and deployment options.
+It is assumed that prod environments are updated Over The Air in this example.

 ## xml-tools